 If you have access to evaluations for a class in which you were not registered, please do not complete or submit these evaluations.
 Please notify Student Affairs and give us the course name so we can keep a record of the error and remove your name from the list of students who did not submit all of their evaluations.
-If you do not have access to all of your evaluations, notify mailto:mcra@uab.edu Ms. Nakia Lee at nakialee@uab.edu of the issue.
+If you do not have access to all of your evaluations, notify Mr. Mark Crawford at mcra@uab.edu of the issue.